 Any man suffering from ED, regardless of whether psychologically or physically rooted, is strongly encouraged to be assessed by their GP.
 This is to exclude potentially serious underlying physical causes such as diabetes, high blood pressure, and high cholesterol.

-If you’re stretched for time or don’t want to speak face-to-face, take our FREE online erectile dysfunction assessment and speak to one of our highly experienced doctors.
+If you’re stretched for time or don’t want to speak face-to-face, take our FREE online erectile dysfunction assessment.